October 13, 2016

 Furnishings include French and English antiques from the early to mid-1800s and a Czechoslovakian crystal chandelier, one of the last commissioned by Graham’s Lighting from Pilutti Luigi Lampadari, one of Italy’s finest lighting fixture shops.
 Design services were provided by Linda Wingo of Wingo Design.

 Open House attendees will have the opportunity to meet current and past national leaders and two Kappa Delta Women of Achievement: Suzy Spafford, American cartoonist and creator of Suzy’s Zoo, a greeting card and stationery line sold worldwide, and Patricia Barnes (aka Sister Schubert), founder of Sister Schubert’s Homemade Rolls, a baking company that distributes bread and rolls across the U.S. The festivities will include a dedication of the 119-year-old organization’s national museum, which includes prized artifacts dating back to its founding in 1897 at State Female Normal School, now Longwood University, in Farmville, Virginia.
-Kappa Delta members featured in the museum include acclaimed artist Georgia O’Keeffe, astronaut Bonnie Dunbar, ballpark stadium architect Janet Marie Smith and philanthropist Leigh Anne Tuohy among others.
+Kappa Delta members featured in the museum include acclaimed artist Georgia O’Keeffe, astronaut Bonnie Dunbar and ballpark stadium architect Janet Marie Smith.

 “Kappa Delta National Headquarters is more than a building; it is ‘home’ to our more than 250,000 members,” said Argersinger.
 “We are honored to be its caretakers and preserve it for generations to come.”